Allegheny College Named a Best Value College for 2022 by The Princeton Review

 - The Princeton Review also named Allegheny one of the nation’s best institutions for undergraduate education in the 2021 publication of “The Best 386 Colleges.”

-Visit the Admissions Office website to learn more about in-person and virtual visit opportunities.
+Visit the Admissions Office website to learn more about scheduling in-person and virtual visits and applying for admission.